evhub/coconut/DOCS.md

         | "[" patterns "]"
         | "(|" patterns "|)"            # lazy lists
       ) "::" pattern
-    | pattern "is" names            # type-checking
+    | pattern "is" exprs            # type-checking
     | pattern "and" pattern         # match all
     | pattern "or" pattern          # match any
     )